marioiliasi/vsetkonajlepsie/README.md

 # vsetkonajlepsie

-To run vsetkonajlepsie open and terminal and run boss.sh as root.
+To run vsetkonajlepsie open a terminal and run boss.sh as root.